YARC-Official/docs/stage-kit.md

 |Big rock ending| Quickly turn on and alternate every color and led|
 |Score card|2 yellow and a blue, timed rotation|
 |Menu|1 blue, timed rotation.|
+## F.A.Q
+❓I don't have the fog machine, can I use just the light pod?
+Yes, but you need to power it somehow.
+Get a ps/2 to usb adapter, a usb cord, and a power brick.
+Connect it all together into the light pod to give it power.

+❓My strobe doesn't seem to be working?
+First, test with a song that starts with a strobe, such as RB2 Painkiller.
+If that works it is one of three problems with the songs:
+1) The song doesn't have any strobe effects.
+Not all songs do.
+Sometimes the strobe just isn't the right fit!
+2) The song doesn't have a venue track at all which happens with most custom songs.
+YARG will automatically generate a light show for songs which do not have a venue track.
+It changes on section change and tends to be more sedate than authored venue tracks.
+Fog will turn on every 8 measures.
+Strobe is NOT auto-generated.
+3) The song had its venue track stripped out.
+The dlc format xbox uses is a Con file which package together the files a song chart needs.
+One file the charts need is the midi file.
+In RB1 and RB2, plus all their dlc, the Venue track is within the .mid.
+When RB3 came out they moved some data (including the Venue track) from the midi file to its own file, called a milo, within the con.
+When people converted these that extra data was lost, which is why song_updates exists to put it back.
+The Rock Band Network songs have a venue track in the midi, but they tend to use Magma's auto-generated venue track.
+RB4 con files are the same as RB3.